satyamsoni2211/pyconf2025_debugging_python_application_like_a_pro/vscode/README.md

 ---

-### FastAPI or Djago or Flask Applications
+### FastAPI, Django, or Flask Applications
 1. Install extensions:
    - **Python** (by Microsoft).
-2. Select Python interpreter for your project ( Virtual Environment )
+2. Select the Python interpreter for your project (Virtual Environment).
 3. Ensure your app’s dependencies are installed.
 4. Modify `launch.json`:
-   - Either point launch target to execute your script ( `main.py` file) or
+   - Either point the launch target to execute your script (`main.py` file) or
-   - Call Module Flask or FastAPI
+   - Call the module Flask or FastAPI.

 ---